[Last Updated: 2023/09/15]

 Test Document Recommendations

 It is strongly recommended that a test document is uploaded and it can be very useful to examine the result of the conversion from PDF to XHTML in terms of how the fonts display.
-If the layout of the report has the intention of being the same as the previous year, this can also be used as a way to check the effect that potential changes to content and layout might have on the TextBlock tagging.
+If the layout of the report has the intention of being the same as the previous year, this can also be used as a way to check the effect that potential changes to content and layout might have on the Textblock tagging.
 This will not be an exact facsimile of the result but can give an indication of potential results that may occur.
 Please bear in mind that this should be done with the intended layout and as much of a first draft of the text contents as possible.

 To carry this out, please follow the steps outlined on the page below.